officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/lynda-tutorial.md

 7. I dialogrutan **Lägg till tilldelning** klickar du på knappen **Tilldela**.

-### <a name="create-lyndacom-test-user"></a>Skapa Lynda.com test användare
+### <a name="create-lyndacom-test-user"></a>Create Lynda.com test user

-Det finns inget åtgärds objekt som du kan använda för att konfigurera användar etablering till Lynda.com.
+There is no action item for you to configure user provisioning to Lynda.com.
-När en tilldelad användare försöker logga in på Lynda.com med hjälp av åtkomst panelen kontrollerar Lynda.com om användaren finns.
+When an assigned user tries to log in to Lynda.com using the access panel, Lynda.com checks whether the user exists.

-Om det inte finns något användar konto tillgängligt ännu, skapas det automatiskt av Lynda.com.
+If there is no user account available yet, it is automatically created by Lynda.com.

 > [!NOTE]
-> Du kan använda andra verktyg för Lynda.com av användar konton eller API: er som tillhandahålls av Lynda.com för att etablera AAD-användarkonton.
+> You can use any other Lynda.com user account creation tools or APIs provided by Lynda.com to provision Azure AD user accounts.

 ### <a name="test-single-sign-on"></a>Testa enkel inloggning

 I det här avsnittet testar du konfigurationen för enkel inloggning Azure AD med hjälp av åtkomstpanelen.

-När du klickar på panelen Lynda.com på åtkomst panelen, bör du loggas in automatiskt på den Lynda.com som du ställer in SSO för.
+When you click the Lynda.com tile in the Access Panel, you should be automatically signed in to the Lynda.com for which you set up SSO.
 I [introduktionen till åtkomstpanelen](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction) får du mer information.

 ## <a name="additional-resources"></a>Ytterligare resurser